magicmonty/blog/contents/articles/the-monty-test-a-revised-joel-test/index.md

 It gives a bonus point, if in the company a culture of pair programming is practiced.

 ### 9. Do you use the best tools money can buy?<a id="DoYouUseTheBestToolsMoneyCanBuy"></a> ###
+Here I agree with the author.
+The developer should have access to the best tools available, no matter of the cost.
+But this doesn't mean, the more expensive the better.
+Luckily some of the best tools available are free, so they should be used.
+The point is to have the best tools needed to do the job.

+So if the developer asks for a specific tool for some task, then give it to him.
+Finally he is the one who has to work with it.

 ### 10. Do you have full time testers?<a id="DoYouHaveFullTimeTesters"></a> ###
+We as professional developers write unit tests.
+And we practice TDD.
+The main slogan should be "QA should find nothing".
+But this doesn't mean, that we don't need manual tests.
+These tests should be simply reduced to a minimum and used for issues which cannot automated (e.g. spell checking on ad pictures etc.).
+And these tasks should not be done by the developers but by professional dedicated testers.
+So I extended the original question _"Do you have testers?"_ to _"Do you have **full time** testers"_.

 ### 11. Do new candidates write code during their interview?<a id="DoNewCandidatesWriteCodeDuringTheirInterview"></a> ###
+Here I agree with the original author too.
+How can you decide if the candidate you interview is a good developer, if you have never seen a single line of code from him?

+Most professional developers maintain or contribute to open source projects, so the employer can look for work probes in advance of the interview, but he should demand some live coding samples anyway during the interview.

 ### 12. Do you do usability testing with end users?<a id="DoYouDoUsabilityTesting"></a> ###
+Here was some improvements in the last 12 years.
+Since professional development companies use agile methods to develop its products, there are continuous reviews by the stakeholders at the end of a [short release cycle][DoYouHaveShortReleaseCycles].
+Unfortunately the stakeholders are in the most cases no end users.
+So this question is as up to date as ever.

 [Joel Spolsky]: http://www.joelonsoftware.com "Joel Spolsky's blog"
 [Fog Creek Software]: http://www.fogcreek.com/